-☐ Step 20 - Test fit each of the fins in the fin slots and file the slots to make sure you have a snug but smooth fit.
+□ Step 19 - Test fit each of the fins in the fin slots and file the slots to make sure you have a snug but smooth fit.
 Also sand the sides of the fin tangs so the entire tang plus at least 1/2" of the exposed fin above the body tube is roughed up so epoxy will stick to the fin.
 You can clean any residue from the machining process using acetone.
-It is a good idea to number your fins and slots to remember which fin fits best in what slot.
+It is a good idea to number your fin pairs and slots to remember which fin fits best in what slot.

-☐ Step 21 - Use a door jamb to mark half way between two fins on the slotted main body tube.
+□ Step 20 - Use a door jamb to mark half way between two fins on the slotted main body tube.
 This line will be used later to align the rail buttons.

-Step 22 - Test fit the motor tube assembly inside the slotted main body tube to ensure a smooth fit.
+□ Step 21 - Test fit the motor tube assembly inside the slotted main body tube to ensure a smooth fit.
 The two centering rings should go in first.
 When you are satisfied with the fit, spread epoxy on the inside of the body tube above the fin slots and slide the motor tube in until the centering rings clear the forward fin slot.
 Make sure any fillet on the forward centering ring is clear of the slot also so the fin root can seat against the motor tube.
-The aft end of the motor tube should extend 1" aft of the fin slot if you are going to use a retainer that goes onto the motor tube, or extend about 1/4" aft of the fin slot if you are going to use a flange mount retainer.
+The aft end of the motor tube should be recessed about 1/2" inside the aft end of the body tube.
 IMPORTANT: do not use epoxy on the 3rd centering ring yet.
 Insert the 3rd centering ring temporarily inside the aft end of the rocket to make sure the aft end of the motor tube remains centered while the epoxy sets.

-☐ Step 23 - With the 3rd centering ring temporarily still in place, tack each of the fins in place using CA on the root edge of the fin.
+Step 22 - With the 3rd centering ring temporarily still in place, tack each of the fins in place using CA on the root edge of the fin.
+Start with the aft fins first because the forward fins overlap the aft fins.
 Make sure each fin seats properly to the motor tube before applying CA. Readjust your slot if needed.
 IMPORTANT: make sure you do not accidentally glue the 3rd centering ring in place.
+Clamp a scrap of wood to the fin pair to make sure they stay in alignment with each other.
 Remove the aft 3rd centering ring after the glue sets.

-Step 24 - It is a good idea to use masking tape to seal the outside of all the fin/body tube joints for this step in case there are any gaps where epoxy can leak through.
+□ Step 23 - It is a good idea to use masking tape to seal the outside of all the fin/body tube joints for this step in case there are any gaps where epoxy can leak through.
 Mix some epoxy and use thickener or milled glass to make a thick syrup like consistency.
 Pour the mixure down each fin line between the motor tube and body tube.
 Use a dowel and spread epoxy forming a fillet on all fin to motor tube joints and internal fin to body tube joints.
 Make sure you get a good fillet on the entire fin because this is main strength point of the fin joint.
 Failure to get a good solid strong joint at this point can lead to a fin separation in flight.
 You can use plastic syringes here if you want to help place the epoxy accurately.
-IMPORTANT: make sure you keep the aft part motor tube that extends beyond the fin clean where the 3rd centering ring and motor retainer will go.
+IMPORTANT: make sure you keep the last 1 1/2" of the motor tube clean where the 3rd centering ring and motor retainer will go

-Step 25 - Use the same epoxy consistency to form fillets on the outside fin/body tube joint.
+Step 24 - Use the same epoxy consistency to form fillets on the outside fin/body tube joint.